For a world that works for everyone

 We focus on solo entrepreneurs and grass-roots community organizations because they deserve the same level of professional branding services as larger companies, but too often they have no access to such services or do not recognize the importance of public messaging through proper branding.

-Additionally we provide two services that are intended for general consumers: (1) Micro-Revolution Academy for aspiring and new entrepreneurs who have little to no start-up capital and have no or limited access to banking; and (2) personal narratives makeover service to help individuals reframe their personal stories and reinvent the ways they see and talk about themselves.
+Additionally we provide two services that are intended for general consumers: (1) Creative Liberation Lab for aspiring and new entrepreneurs who have little to no start-up capital and have no or limited access to banking; and (2) Personal Narratives Studio to help individuals reframe their personal stories and reinvent the ways they see and talk about themselves.
 These services are value-priced for lower-income population.

 Our commitment to ethical and moral business practice

 - We do not mislead our clients about pricing, nor will we pressure people into spending money they may not have.